• Login

 14. Sagrada Familia (Barcelona, Spain)

-Sagrada Família is a very massive Roman Catholic basilica under construction in Barcelona, Catalonia, Spain.
+Sagrada Família is a massive Roman Catholic basilica under construction in Barcelona, Catalonia, Spain.
 Construction began in 1882 and continues to this day.
-A very famous architect Antoni Gaudí worked on the project for over 40 years, devoting the last 15 years of his life entirely to this endeavor.
+A very famous architect, Antoni Gaudí worked on the project for over 40 years, devoting the last 15 years of his life entirely to this endeavor.

 15. Paraportiani Church (Mykonos, Greece)